E. O. Wilson

-Born in Alabama, Wilson found an early interest with nature and frequented the outdoors.
+Born in Alabama, Wilson found an early interest in nature and frequented the outdoors.
 At age seven, he was partially blinded in a fishing accident; due to his reduced sight, Wilson resolved to study entomology.
-After matriculating at the University of Alabama, Wilson transferred to complete his dissertation at Harvard University, where he distinguished himself in multiple fields.
-In 1956, he co-authored a paper defining the theory of character displacement; in 1967, he developed the theory of island biogeography with Robert MacArthur in Sociobiology: The New Synthesis.
+After graduating from the University of Alabama, he earned his doctorate at Harvard University, where he distinguished himself in multiple fields.
+In 1956, he co-authored a paper defining the theory of character displacement.
+In 1967, he developed the theory of island biogeography with Robert MacArthur.

 Wilson was the Pellegrino University Research Professor Emeritus in Entomology for the Department of Organismic and Evolutionary Biology at Harvard University, a lecturer at Duke University, and a fellow of the Committee for Skeptical Inquiry.
 The Royal Swedish Academy awarded Wilson the Crafoord Prize.
 He was a humanist laureate of the International Academy of Humanism.
 He was a two-time winner of the Pulitzer Prize for General Nonfiction (for On Human Nature in 1979, and The Ants in 1991) and a New York Times bestselling author for The Social Conquest of Earth, Letters to a Young Scientist, and The Meaning of Human Existence.

 Wilson's work received both praise and criticism during his lifetime.
-The release of Sociobiology was received negatively from several of his own colleagues, and Wilson's theory of evolution resulted in a widely-reported dispute with Richard Dawkins.
-Examinations of his letters after his death revealed that he had supported the psychologist J. Philippe Rushton, whose work on race has been widely regarded by the scientific community as deeply flawed and racist.
+His 1975 book Sociobiology: The New Synthesis was a particular flashpoint for controversy, and drew criticism from the Sociobiology Study Group.
+Wilson's interpretation of the theory of evolution resulted in a widely reported dispute with Richard Dawkins about multilevel selection theory.
+Examinations of his letters after his death revealed that he had supported the psychologist J. Philippe Rushton, whose work on race and intelligence is widely regarded by the scientific community as deeply flawed and racist.